WHEN IN TUSCANY…

 If you can, plan your Firenze trip so that you’re there on the third Sunday of the month, when there is my all-time favourite market: the bio market in Piazza Santo Spirito.
 Here you will find all of the small producers who don’t ship— literally never.
 I cannot tell you how many times I’ve tracked down a one-woman show from a label, found their WhatsApp on some government paperwork online, and tried my best to be as convincing as Tom Cruise (re: filming MI Dead Reckoning in Italy during covid, also re: scientology) to buy wholesale or at least a good bundle and ship to London or the US.
 No dice.
 ‘You can buy next time you’re in Tuscany.’
 This, my friends, is the Santo Spirito crowd.
 They’re not in it for fame nor glory nor expansion.
 They just want to be 80 years old, selling their honey on a Sunday, maybe having a lil flirt with yours truly.
 (I do love an older gentleman with electric eyes… see: Paul Newman, age 80).

-Here you will find organic local produce, outstanding olio nuovo if you’re there in Autumn (ahoy Siro Petracchi!), allllllll the best honey in the area, handmade ceramics, tinctures and creams, the Parmigiano man who slices through whole rounds with string and the precision of a true artisan, and gosh what else…. jams, pastas, so many goodies.
+Here you will find organic local produce, outstanding olio nuovo if you’re there in Autumn (ahoy Siro Petracchi!), allllllll the best honey in the area, handmade ceramics, tinctures and creams, the Parmigiano man who slices through whole rounds with string and the precision of Toby Maguire on the side of a building, and gosh what else…. jams, pastas, so many goodies.
 Poodles.
 Italians love poodles.
 These are not for sale of course but love to be admired all the same.

 Here’s what happens next.

 You will go off to find a box, because you can’t fit it all in your suitcase.
-The box will then get stuck in customs, because there is no way in hell you know what the latest tricks are to sail it right through, which will lead you to forge a friendly working relationship with someone by the name of Francesco, who emails you every day to say ’no updates’ and digital equivalents of ‘eh, Italian bureacracy, (can share screenshots if readers are non believers).
+The box will then get stuck in customs, because there is no way in hell you know what the latest tricks are to sail it right through, which will lead you to forge a friendly working relationship with someone by the name of Francesco who allegedly works for FedEx and who emails you every day to say ’no updates’ and digital equivalents of ‘eh, Italian bureacracy, shrug, cigarette break, et al’, (can share screenshots if readers are non believers).
 This will lead to many wasted hours on hold with various Albanians who speak mediocre Italian and no english.
 Fast forward (painfully slow) one month later, on a full moon, when you receive a ‘customs approval’ alert and you vow to never send a box again.
 Writer recommends: buy an extra suitcase in Italy and pay for extra baggage.
 Hell, buy an extra plane seat.
 Hire a donkey.
 Charter a ship.
 Just don’t ship a box.
 You’re welcome.

 For fruit, yes I stopped often at Gino Frutta but again, honesty prevails; my preferred places for produce were Ortrofrutta Lucca, where I went almost every day.
 There is also a great organic farmers market on Sundays just outside the centre where you can wait in line for an hour while everyone takes their sweet time, but the prices are just other worldly cheap and it is worth the snails pace.
 You could buy enough for a family of four for two weeks for the price of 4 match lattes in London.
 Something like that :)

-In Forte dei Marmi, the shopping is glorious, the boutiques are gorgeous, the beach clubs are endless, and everything is $$$ as to be expected.
-I like a neighbourhood walk near California Park Hotel, where I can try to steal a peek behind tall gates and admire the Palm Beach meets Portofino meets Montecito style, and for a caffe I head to The Garden right in the centre, where the people watching is fab— tennis brights, golden tans, designer sneakers, etc. Yes I indulged in an expensive lunch at the beach at Gilda.
+In Forte dei Marmi, a hop from Lucca, the shopping is glorious, the boutiques are gorgeous, the beach clubs are endless, and everything is $$$ as to be expected.
+October is a gift, because it feels like September, it’s locals only, and pre-daylight savings time, you can pretend it’s still summer.
+The streets are still fragrant, the tan is still legitimate, and the restaurants are still full enough to feel alive, quiet enough to feel solidly Fuori Stagioni.
+I like a neighbourhood walk near California Park Hotel, where I can steal peeks behind tall gates and admire the Palm Beach meets Portofino meets Montecito style.
+For a caffe I head to The Garden right in the centre, where the people watching is fab— tennis brights, golden skin, designer sneakers, etc. Yes I indulged in an expensive lunch on the beach at Gilda.
 If you want to be showy and drop a name, go by all means.
 It’s a vibe in the summer.
-But expect the showiness that Tuscans drive down to Maremma to escape.
-Though honestly if you go to Forte dei Marmi and don’t expect utter showiness then you indeed have been led astray.
+But expect the see and be seen that Tuscans drive down to the Maremma to escape.
+Though, if you go to Forte dei Marmi and don’t expect utter showiness, then you indeed have been led astray.
 This town is bicycle-riding Loro Piana on summer steroids.